This Weekend in DougCo: July 3-5, 2026

 By Discover DougCo Editorial Team · July 2, 2026

-And one we wouldn't do
+And one we still wouldn't do

 We'll see you out there.
 If we missed something that belongs in next week's drop, the address is on the About page.